yuki-kimoto/SPVM-solo/README.md

 # Limitation

-- Array can't have object except for string
-- Object can't have object except for array and string
+- Object can't have object and array of object

 # SPVM specification